Be a Makie on our website!

 What’s the Incubator section all about?

-Our Incubator is new for our 2018 holiday season, and is designed to support aspiring Makies who aren’t sure they’re ready to jump into a standard booth.
-Incubees are provided with one 4′ table, a chair, and power.
+Our Incubator is designed to support aspiring Makies who aren’t sure they’re ready to jump into a standard booth.
+Incubees are provided with a table, a chair, and power.
 To qualify for an Incubee spot, an applicant must have been in business for fewer than five years, and have never participated in any Make It event.
 Like our other Makies, they must design and handmake their products right here in Canada.
 Food and drink vendors are not eligible for the Incubator section.

 How many people attend the show?